+The control chart for the mean and range of the residuals of the ARIMA models fitted to the log(SMR) for the countries in Eastern Europe and Western Europe are shown in Figure 2 and 3, respectively.
 On the left side (Figure 2), there are two points outside the control limits, corresponding to the last two years; this indicates that the deaths observed were less than expected deaths in those years.
-On the right side (Figure 2) there is an observation outside the control limits which indicates that during the last year there were large differences in the SMR values between the countries that constitute the region of Eastern Europe.
-Considering the control for the range of residuals for the countries in Western Europe (Figure 3, right), more abnormalities are seen than in Eastern Europe.
+On the left side (Figure2) there is an observation outside the control limits which indicates that during the last year there were large differences in the SMR values between the countries that constitute the region of Eastern Europe.
+Considering the control for the range of residuals for the countries in Western Europe (Figure 3, rigth), more abnormalities are seen than in Eastern Europe.
 In this chart there is an observation outside the control limits.
 This point indicates that during the last year there were large differences in the values of SMR between the countries that form the region of Western Europe.
 In addition, there is a series of 7 observations (between 1997 and 2003), in which the differences between the countries is less than the average.